carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 but they can also be used in a number of other places, like the :ref:`basic block's live in list <bb-liveins>`.

-The physical registers are identified by their name.
-They use the following
+The physical registers are identified by their name and by the '$' prefix sigil.
-syntax:
+They use the following syntax:

 .. code-block:: text

-    %<name>
+    $<name>

 The example below shows three X86 physical registers:

 .. code-block:: text

-    %eax
+    $eax
-    %r15
+    $r15
-    %eflags
+    $eflags

-The virtual registers are identified by their ID number.
-They use the following
+The virtual registers are identified by their ID number and by the '%' sigil.
-syntax:
+They use the following syntax:

 .. code-block:: text